 - Cook.
 (Professional)

-- Drinking water along the Salkantay Trail and Inca Trail, only on meal times.
+- Drinking water along the Salkantay Trek and Inca Trail, only on meal times.

 - Dining tent with tables and chairs

 - 01 Oxygen Ball

 - Horses (to carry tents, food and cooking equipment)

 - Quadruple & waterproof Camping tent “02 people only”